f5devcentral/f5-icontrollx-dev-kit/README.md

   - `error` - error object, or null on success

 returns `EventEmitter` with the following events:
-- `progress` - fired when a chunk is uploaded to the BigIp
+- `progress` - fired when a chunk is uploaded to a BIG-IP
   - `msg` - file upload progress information

-This function will upload and install an iControl LX extension RPM to the BigIp specified in the config object.
+This function will upload and install an iControl LX extension RPM to a BIG-IP specified in the config object.

 ```
-// Upload an RPM to a host BigIP
+// Upload an RPM to a host BIG-IP
 const opts = {
    HOST: "127.0.0.1",
    USER: "admin",